kipkosgeii/SQL_Data_Job_Analysis/README.md

 - Where demand meet salary in analysitic

 For the Sql Queries?
 Check on how i approched each solution here: [project_sql folder](/project_sql/)
-# Background

-Certainly!
-Here’s the updated background with your research questions included:

----

 ## Background